MalikTawkeer/MalikTawkeer/README.md

 - 🌱 I’m currently learning **New things**

 - 👯 I’m looking to collaborate on **Doctor consultant app**
-- 👯 I’m looking to collaborate on **Stay-Finder (search.. pgs, rented rooms, hostels and hotels etc easily) **

 - 👨‍💻 All of my projects are available at [(https://malik-towkeer-portfolio.onrender.com/)]